Affoltern im Emmental: Education

 In Affoltern im Emmental about 58.6% of the population have completed non-mandatory upper secondary education, and 17.6% have completed additional higher education (either university or a Fachhochschule).
 Of the 126 who had completed some form of tertiary schooling listed in the census, 68.3% were Swiss men, 24.6% were Swiss women, 4.8% were non-Swiss men.

 The Canton of Bern school system provides one year of non-obligatory Kindergarten, followed by six years of Primary school.
 This is followed by three years of obligatory lower Secondary school where the students are separated according to ability and aptitude.
 Following the lower Secondary students may attend additional schooling or they may enter an apprenticeship.

 During the 2012–13 school year, there were a total of 92 students attending classes in Affoltern im Emmental.
 There were a total of 20 students in the German language kindergarten classes in the municipality.
 Of the kindergarten students, 5.0% were permanent or temporary residents of Switzerland (not citizens) and 5.0% have a different mother language than the classroom language.
 The municipality's primary school had 59 students in German language classes.
-Of the primary students, 6.8% were permanent or temporary residents of Switzerland (not citizens) and 5.1% have a different mother language than the classroom language.
+Of the primary students, 6.8% were permanent or temporary residents of Switzerland (not citizens) and 5.1% have a different mother language from the classroom language.
 During the same year, the lower secondary schools in neighboring municipalities had a total of 13 students from Affoltern im Emmental.

 As of In 2000 2000, there were a total of 174 students attending any school in the municipality.
 Of those, 132 both lived and attended school in the municipality, while 42 students came from another municipality.
 During the same year, 60 residents attended schools outside the municipality.